Online MHA Frequently Asked Questions

 Applications to the Online MHA program are accepted on a rolling basis.

-Yes, you must submit a resume listing relevant work experience, internships, research, awards, and/or publications, as well as your educational history.
+Yes, to apply to the Online MHA you must submit a resume listing relevant work experience, internships, research, awards, and/or publications, as well as your educational history.

 Yes.
-If you are considering applying with an unrelated undergraduate background and/or a very low GPA, we encourage you to enroll in one or more post-bacc courses at a local college to demonstrate your quantitative skills and/or general academic ability.
+If you are considering applying to the Online MHA with an unrelated undergraduate background and/or a very low GPA, we encourage you to enroll in one or more post-bacc courses at a local college to demonstrate your quantitative skills and/or general academic ability.

 Yes.
-You can be admitted without a degree if you are in the process of completing your final undergraduate term and if transcripts with proof of degree conferral are transmitted upon graduation.
+You can be admitted to the Online MHA program without a degree if you are in the process of completing your final undergraduate term and if transcripts with proof of degree conferral are transmitted upon graduation.
 You will not be allowed to register for courses, however, until your final transcripts are received.
-In addition, you must have at least one year of healthcare-related work experience.
+In addition, at least one year of healthcare-related work experience is preferred.

-You must submit two letters of recommendation.
+For the Online MHA program, you must submit two letters of recommendation.
 We would prefer one professional reference and one academic reference from a faculty member or academic advisor who is familiar with your work.
 If you have been out of school for more than two years, it is acceptable to submit two professional references.

 You can apply without US citizenship, however we are unable to sponsor student visas for a part-time program.
 Even if you are not a US citizen, you must be working in a US healthcare related field in order to apply to the Online MHA.
 If you’re interested in comparative healthcare systems or international health policy and management, you should apply to our CAHME-accredited, on-campus MPA in Health Policy & Management.

-This program does not accept transfer credits for coursework taken at other institutions or as part of other degree programs.
+The Online MHA program does not accept transfer credits for coursework taken at other institutions or as part of other degree programs.

 Our CAHME-accredited, on-campus MPA in Health Policy & Management receives several hundred applications each year for an entering class of around 50-60 students.
 The Online MHA is also a very competitive program.
 However, our goal is to admit any student who we believe can succeed in the classroom, benefit from the program, and contribute to the Wagner community.

-Applications are reviewed on a rolling basis, and decisions are made approximately two to three weeks after submission.
+Online MHA applications are reviewed on a rolling basis, and decisions are made approximately two to three weeks after submission.
 After your application file is complete and all required information from your application checklist has been received, the Graduate Admissions Committee will review your file and make a decision.